 - wash their hands before providing you with support

-You and the person providing the support should follow the guidance outlined above for support from someone who isn’t within your household or support bubble and is not your normal carer.
-For everybody involved, the principal actions to avoid the spread of COVID-19 remain social distancing and good hand and respiratory hygiene.
+You and the person providing the support should follow the guidance above for getting support from someone who is not within your household or support bubble and is not your normal carer.

 If you have symptoms

 If you or someone in your household has symptoms, you should follow the stay at home guidance.